meanmodemoda/msdv-major-studio-1/02_qualitative_project/README.md

 # Summary

-I forwent the initial dendrogram design and tried to replicate the first concept from [Week 6 design](https://github.com/muonius/msdv-major-studio-1/tree/master/week06_qualitative_sketches).
-I decided to experiment with Sankey diagram.
+I forwent the initial dendrogram design and tried to replicate the first concept from [Week 6's](https://github.com/muonius/msdv-major-studio-1/tree/master/week06_qualitative_sketches) design.
+To achieve the flow effect, I decided to experiment with Sankey diagram.

 ### Data Preparation